broadinstitute/warp/dockers/README.md

 ## <a link="trouble"></a> Troubleshooting

-If you have any questions or would like some more guidance on writing Dockerfiles please reach out at [dsde-engineering@broadinstitute.org](dsde-engineering@broadinstitute.org).
+If you have any questions or would like some more guidance on writing Dockerfiles please file a github issue in WARP.